Salary Calculator

 Convert annual salary into hourly pay.

-Compare monthly, biweekly, weekly, and daily gross pay.
+Compare monthly, biweekly, weekly, daily, and pay period gross pay.

 Use a simple tax-rate estimate to approximate take-home pay.